 Boston College offers two comprehensive medical insurance options from Harvard Pilgrim Health Care (HPHC): the Harvard Pilgrim HMO plan and the Harvard Pilgrim PPO plan.

 The HMO is a Health Maintenance Organization that requires participants to utilize physicians and services within HPHC's extensive network.
 Each member chooses a Primary Care Physician (PCP) who coordinates the member’s care and provides referrals when specialty services are needed.
 Harvard Pilgrim’s network includes thousands of PCPs in a variety of settings — from small private practices to large multi-specialty groups.
 Members must reside within the HPHC service area for at least nine months per year.

 The PPO is a Preferred Provider Organization with a full level of benefits when services are obtained from participating hospitals, physicians, and other providers (in-network) and a lesser level of benefits involving deductibles and co-payments when non-participating providers are used (out-of-network).
 The PPO and the HMO provider networks are identical, but PPO members are not required to choose a PCP nor obtain referrals for specialty care.
 Information about the benefits and provisions of each medical plan is available from the Benefits Office.

 Note: Anyone requesting family coverage under a medical plan must submit a copy of a marriage certificate, a copy of a signed tax form, or other documentation, satisfactory to the Benefits Office, that confirms spouse status.
-Generally, documentation will not be required for children to be covered under a family membership, although there are some exceptions — for example, in the case of a new adoption or to clarify certain tax implications.
+Generally, documentation will not be required for children to be covered under a family membership, although there are some exceptions — for example, in the case of a new adoption.

 When two spouses both work at Boston College in benefits-eligible positions, they may have two individual medical plan memberships or one family membership.
 They may not have an individual and a family membership or two family memberships.